-If you have a relevant SVQ at SCQF Level 5 you can apply to the Haird Council to become a State Registered Graduate Hairdresser.
+If you have a relevant SVQ at SCQF Level 5 you can apply to the Hair Council to become a State Registered Graduate Hairdresser.

 Salons which are part of a chain offer better promotion prospects or the chance to specialise in particular styles or techniques.

-You could go back to college and do the HNC in Hairdressing.
+You could go back to college and do the HNC in Hairdressing (SCQF Level 7).
 This opens up new opportunities for you, including lecturing.

 You could open your own salon.